wp-plugins/nextend-facebook-connect/readme.txt

 2. Our Social Connect plugins in the profile page for account linking

 == Changelog ==

+= 1.4.59 =
+* Avatar fix
+* Buddypress avatar support.
+If Buddypress avatar not exists, then FB avatar used.
+If there is a BuddyPress avatar, that will be used.

 = 1.4.58 =
 * Typo in redirects